nonomino/nonomino/funspace/learning/explore/countries.md

 ### Day 2, 03/24/22, Thursday: **Sri Lanka.**

-+ Also Ceylon, seperated by the Palk Strait and the Gulf of Mannar.
++ Also Ceylon, separated by the Palk Strait and the Gulf of Mannar.
 +